fufu-cat/Karst-Forest-Mites/README.md

 2. The Trophic group.xlsx file documents the methodology and results for assigning mites to trophic groups.
 It contains:

-(1) The application of stable isotope data to classify mite species into their respective trophic functional groups.
+(1) The application of stable isotope data to classify mite into their respective trophic functional groups.
 (2) The resulting community parameters (including alpha diversity, beta diversity, 和 network complexity) for each trophic group, calculated using the averaging method.